x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/system-requirements.md

 ## Skype For Business integration

-If integrating Skype for Business presence and instant messaging with Exchange Server, Skype for Business 2013 Service Pack 1 or later is required.
+If integrating Skype for Business presence and instant messaging with Exchange Server, Skype for Business 2013 Cumulative Update 1 or later is required.

 ## Exchange third-party clients